lijiansong/clang-llvm-tutorial/clang-offload-bundler/README.md

 ```

-For a) and b), we just return the job generated for the dependence.
+For a) and b), clang just returns the job generated for the dependence.
 For
-c) and d) we override the current action with the host/device dependence
+c) and d) clang overrides the current action with the host/device dependence
 if the current toolchain is host/device and set the offload dependences
 info with the jobs obtained from the device/host dependence(s).